doculibre/scim2/README.md

 # License
 The UnboundID SCIM2 SDK is available under three licenses: the GNU General Public License version 2 (GPLv2), the GNU Lesser General Public License version 2.1 (LGPLv2.1), and a free-right-to-use license created by UnboundID Corp.
 See the [LICENSE](https://github.com/pingidentity/scim2/blob/master/resource/LICENSE.txt) file for more info.

+# How to make a change in the code
+Use branch scim2-2.3.7-merge

+# How to generate the jars
+Use maven install for the corresponding project (ex: UnboundID SCIM2 SDK Common)